Skip To Main Content

 Integrated ELD/SDAIE (Specially Designed Academic Instruction in English)

-• Develop language in content areas
+• Develop academic content in English

 • Grade level content is presented